1995parham-learning/DNN/README.md

 Output of a recurrent layer for a single instance
 $$y(t) = \phi(W_x^T x(t) + W_y^T y(t-1) + b)$$

+## Difficulties
+- Unstable gradients which can be alleiviated using various techniques including recurrent dropout and recurrent layer normalization
+- A (vary) limited short-term memory, which can be extended using LSTM and GRU cells

+For small sequences, a regular dense network and for very long sequences CNNs can work quite well.

+Many reseachers prefer to use the tanh activation function in RNNs rather than ReLU.

 ## Memory Cells
 $Y(t)$ is a function of $X(t)$ and $Y(t-1)$ which is a function of $X(t-1)$ and $Y(t-2)$ and so on.
 This makes $Y(t)$ a function of all the inputs since  time = 0.